1 Samuel 18 – Conflict Between Saul and David

 iv.
 Yet the crowds did praise Saul.
 They did sing, “Saul has slain his thousands.”
 For Saul, it wasn’t enough to slay thousands as long as someone else was slaying ten thousands.

-f.
+e.
 So Saul eyed David from that day forward: Now Saul’s mind is filled with suspicion towards David.
-He began to hear most everything David said with suspicious ears.
+He began to hear nearly everything David said with suspicious ears.
 He looked at David’s actions with suspicious eyes.
 His thoughts were twisted by suspicion.

 B. Saul’s first attempt to kill David.